 Cannon Fodder is a really challenging game spread across 72 levels and will have you applying more strategy to your approach as you progress through the game.

-Prince of Persia, although well known on many other platforms, really found a lot of fans on the Amiga.
+Prince of Persia, although well known on many other platforms, really found a lot of fans with the Amiga version.
 You find yourself imprisoned in a palace dungeon and need to escape to defeat Jaffar and rescue the Princess.

-The whole game needs to be completed within a set time limit, this is what really sets the tone of the game.
+The whole game needs to be completed within a set time limit, this is what really sets the tone of things.

 Another Sensible Software classic.
 Sensible Soccer for many is the best series of Amiga football games.